 Getting clear results from qualitative research can be difficult.
+You need a planned approach to your research to ensure you get valuable insights.
 Some people may be positive just to be polite, while others may dominate the discussion.

 Choosing the right person to interview people or to moderate a group discussion is vital.
 Business owner/managers shouldn't run the sessions themselves.

 It's vital to find an independent person to do the job, such as a professional market researcher - that way, they'll remain unbiased and the interviewees will feel they can speak honestly.

 A good moderator will run the session in an unstructured way.
 Answers should be probed and proceedings should be recorded for analysing later.
 Body language and non-verbal responses should be noted - video is useful here.

 Data has a huge bearing on the success of marketing efforts.
 Many businesses lack the resource to properly analyse their data, or they are not confident in doing so - so their marketing planning is unjustified, unreliable and fails to achieve its .

 Marketers, therefore, need access to the right marketing communications tools and resources in order to implement qualitative data-driven strategies that propel the brand forward.

 This is where the help of data analysis experts can help.
 If you want to take your marketing to the next level, you need to work alongside professionals who have worked with other organisations on similar projects.
 The only consideration is selecting the right agency to help you shape the future of your business.